Juvenile Lawyer in Jersey City, NJ

 Jersey City Juvenile Defense Attorney

-If your son or daughter has been charged with a criminal offense it is important that you know the facts and what to expect.
-Juvenile charges are normally brought in the county where the juvenile resides with his parents or guardians rather than where the offense occurred.
-In certain instances, such as a case involving co-defendants from different counties, a judge may grant a motion to transfer the case to the county of the offense.
-You are not entitled to a jury for a juvenile trial and many rules regarding trial and sentencing are different from the adult courts.
-As a knowledgeable juvenile defense lawyer, William A. Proetta, Esq., is able to resolve the vast majority of cases successfully without going to trial, and helps avoid any further strain and stress so your family can move on and get back to their normal lives.
+As a knowledgeable New Jersey juvenile defense lawyer, William A. Proetta, Esq., is able to resolve the vast majority of cases successfully without going to trial, and helps avoid any further strain and stress so your family can move on and get back to their normal lives.
 We understand the stress caused by having a child arrested and facing criminal charges.
 Our goal is to achieve the best possible result for your child so he or she can look forward to the future.
 Along the way, I will explain every step of the process and all of your options so you understand what to expect and can be part of the decision-making process.
-If you would like to speak with a Kearny NJ juvenile attorney, call (201) 793-8018 or email us to schedule a free initial consultation.
+If you would like to speak with a Hudson County juvenile defense attorney, call (201) 793-8018 or email us to schedule a free initial consultation.